 Every application requires a unique cylinder head gasket design to meet the specific performance needs of the engine.
-The materials and designs used are a result of testing and engineering various metals, composites and chemicals into a gasket that is intended to maintain the necessary sealing single cylinder capabilities for the life of the engine.
+The materials and designs used are a result of testing and engineering various metals, composites and chemicals into a gasket that is intended to maintain the necessary sealing capabilities for the life of the engine.
 Head gasket designs have changed over time to time, and in recent years are changing even faster.

 Research Paper © 2012 IJFANS.
-All Rights Reserved, Journal Volume 10, ISS 09, 202:
+All Rights Reserved, Journal Volume 11, Iss 09, 2022